 With type 1 diabetes you will need insulin for life.
-Even omitting insulin for a fewdays can make you feel unwell and expose you to develop the potentially life-threat ening complications of Diabetic Ketoacidosis (Ref: Chapter 12- Sick Day Rules & Ketoacidosis (Ref: Chapter 12- Sick Day Rules & Diabetic Ketoacidosis).
+Even omitting insulin for a few days can make you feel unwell and expose you to develop the potentially lifethreatening complication of Diabetic Ketoacidosis (for reference please see chapter no. 12: Ketoacidosis).

-4.2 How Does Insulin Work
+4.2 How does insulin work?